 Monday-Friday only via Moodle or email direct to the Nurse you wish to 'see'.

 For urgent issues please do consider the services in your area such as NHS 111, local GP/Doctor and other resources.

-Emma is also the College's Disability Liaison Officer and should be your first port of call if you have a diagnosed disability or may require further support or information.
-Emma will work with the Disability Resource Centre, your GP, your Tutor and other members of College staff to ensure all the support available is offered.
+Ruth is also the College's Disability Liaison Officer and should be your first port of call if you have a diagnosed disability or may require further support or information.
+Ruth will work with the Disability Resource Centre, your GP, your Tutor and other members of College staff to ensure all the support available is offered.

 If you are contacting either Nurse via email please note that a reply will only be made during usual working hours and there may be a delay in responding to emails because of clinical commitments.

 If you need immediate or urgent advice please use the NHS 111 service, your GP or other appropriate services if overseas.